mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `06-Stu_Dev-Server/package.json` in your IDE and demonstrate the following:

-  * 🔑 We add a script to our package json so we can start up our Dev Server by simply entering `npm start`.
+  * 🔑 We add a script to our package.json so we can start up our Dev Server by simply entering `npm start`.

     ```json
     "start": "webpack serve --open",